 The train has always the right of way!
 Even an emergency vehicle, such as an ambulance, fire brigade or the police, has to stop before the crossing and yield the right of way to the railway vehicle.

-Never enter the railroad crossing when the red light is flashing, even if the railroad crossing gates are raised.
+Never enter the railway level crossing when the red light is flashing, even if the railway level crossing gates are raised.
 There might be another train coming to the crossing!

-In case of danger you can find the PLK’s Yellow Sticker on the drive of the railroad crossing gates or on the St. Andrew’s cross.
+In case of danger you can find the PLK’s Yellow Sticker on the drive of the railway level crossing gates or on the St. Andrew’s cross.
 You will find an individual identification number of the crossing, as well as the emergency numbers on the sticker.

-If your car gets stuck between the railroad crossing gates, use the PLK’s Yellow Sticker and inform the rescue services about the situation.
+If your car gets stuck between the railway level crossing gates, use the PLK’s Yellow Sticker and inform the rescue services about the situation.
 If you can already see the upcoming train – break the gates open and leave the crossing to save your life!

-Never pass by the closed railroad crossing gates.
+Never pass by the closed railway level crossing gates.
 You are not only violating the regulations, but most of all - risking your own and your passengers’ lives.

 When you see the railway tracks you should always expect a train!
 Even tracks that seem to be abandoned can be used by cargo trains.
 The trains’ timetables constantly change.
 Driving “on autopilot” may lead to a tragic end.